Genesco (GCO) Gets a Buy Rating from Pivotal Research

-Currently, the analyst consensus on Genesco is a Strong Buy with an average price target of $33.25, representing a 3.1% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Genesco with a $36.67 average price target, representing a 11.0% upside.
 In a report issued on November 27, C.L.
 King also maintained a Buy rating on the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>